adrobinoga/zk-protocol/protocol.md

 ### Data Operations ###

-For operations to manage users data, see [data.md](./sections/data.md)
+For operations to manage users data, see [data-user.md](./sections/data-user.md).

+For operations to manage record data, see [data-record.md](sections/data-record.md)

 ### Access Operations ###